-An Interview about “Elevated Therapy” with Dr. Michael Millett and Susan Morgan, a novelist and freelance writer from New Hampshire in the United States of America
+An Interview in 2008 about “Elevated Therapy” with Dr. Michael Millett and Susan Morgan, a novelist and freelance writer from New Hampshire in the United States of America

 Top Mind-Body Therapist Shares Insights

 Sue asks: Michael, you’re known for having some pretty famous ancestors, but the healing arts run deep in your family too, don’t they?

 Michael answers: Yes, my dad in particular recognised my skills early on.

 He was a professional working man, not traditionally religious but exceptionally spiritual — one who just knew things !